huggingface/blog/supercharge-customer-service-with-machine-learning.md

 ### Defining your NLP task

-Alright, let's dive into a hypothetical problem we wish to save using models of natural language processing.
+Alright, let's dive into a hypothetical problem we wish to solve using models of natural language processing models.
 Let's assume we are selling a product and our customer support team receives thousands of messages including feedback, complaints, and questions which ideally should all be answered.

 Quickly, it becomes obvious that customer support is by no means able to reply to every message.
-Thus, we decide to only respond to the most unsatisfied customers and set the goal of answering to 100% of very unsatisfied messages.
+Thus, we decide to only respond to the most unsatisfied customers and aim to answer 100% of those messages, as these are likely the most urgent compared to the other neutral and positive messages.

 Assuming that a) messages of very unsatisfied customers represent only a fraction of all messages and b) that we can filter out unsatisfied messages in an automated way, customer support should be able to reach this goal.

 To filter out unsatisfied messages in an automated way, we plan on applying natural language processing technologies.

-The first step is to map our use case - *filtering out unsatisfied messages* - to a natural language processing task.
+The first step is to map our use case - *filtering out unsatisfied messages* - to a machine learning task.

-To do so, it is recommended to go over all available tasks on the Hugging Face Hub [here](https://huggingface.co/tasks).
-If you are not sure which task applies to your use case, you should click on all of the different tasks to better understand them.
+The [tasks page on the Hugging Face Hub](https://huggingface.co/tasks) is a great place to get started to see which task best fits a given scenario.
+Each task has a detailed description and potential use cases.

-The task of finding messages of the most unsatisfied customers can be modeled as a text classification task: Classify a message into *very unsatisfied*, *unsatisfied*, *neutral*, *satisfied*, **or** *very satisfied*.
+The task of finding messages of the most unsatisfied customers can be modeled as a text classification task: Classify a message into one of the following 5 categories: *very unsatisfied*, *unsatisfied*, *neutral*, *satisfied*, **or** *very satisfied*.

 ### Finding suitable datasets